Ken Kirby

 Ken Kirby is a Canadian actor and screenwriter.
-He has played the recurring characters Ben on Freeform's Good Trouble, Evan Tate in The CW series Dynasty, and Lenjamin McButtons in the LGBTQ web series The Gay and Wondrous Life of Caleb Gallo.
+He has played the recurring characters Dr. John Shen on HBO Max's The Pitt, Ben on Freeform's Good Trouble, Evan Tate in The CW series Dynasty, and Lenjamin McButtons in the LGBTQ web series The Gay and Wondrous Life of Caleb Gallo.
 Kirby has also appeared in the independent film Straight Up, Fox's The Gifted, and Freeform's Famous in Love.

 Early life and education

 Kirby was born in Vancouver to a British father and a Chinese mother.
 He grew up between Canada, Hong Kong, and Shanghai.
 Kirby studied business in college.

 Kirby, who has a passion for comedy, decided that he wanted to entertain people professionally after 1100 people attended his one-man show at the Vancouver Comedy Festival in 2010.
 After completing formal training at the Upright Citizens Brigade Theatre and The Groundlings, Kirby entered CBS's Diversity Showcase in 2015 and then signed with The Gersh Agency.